SAF reading list

 Aircraft Leasing Ireland/KPMG – SAF manufacturing in Ireland

-A short report that calculates that Ireland could take advantage of its wind and create e-fuels from power-to-liquid.
+A short report that calculates that Ireland could take advantage of its wind resource and create e-fuels from power-to-liquid.
 The country used 1Mt of jet fuel in 2019.
 The report says that Ireland could, in theory, produce 23Mt of power-to-liquid e-fuel.

 The Royal Society: Net zero aviation fuels: resource requirements and environmental impacts